 Hydraulic Piston Pump

 There are two basic variations of hydraulic piston pumps: axial and radial pistons.
 The essential difference between the two is the placement of the pistons within the hydraulic cylinder and the directionality of the movement.
 Axial pistons run parallel to the cylinder, while radial pistons are perpendicular to an inner column running through the cylinder.
 The latter provides a rotary movement.
 Axial pistons provide linear motion and are more popular in heavy machinery contexts.
 Both can be single action or double action pumps.
 Despite the differing piston placements, both systems function in a similar fashion.
 Hydraulic fluids, usually oil or water composites, are housed in a reservoir connected to the main cylinder by tubes or hoses.
-The cylinder houses the pistons as well as one or more intake check valve and an equal number of discharge check valves.
-When the piston is withdrawn it creates a vacuum, and the liquid solution is pulled into the cylinder.
+The cylinder houses the pistons and one or more intake check valves and an equal number of discharge check valves.
+When the piston is withdrawn, it creates a vacuum, and the liquid solution is pulled into the cylinder.
 The piston is then returned to its original position and the intake valve is sealed.
 This creates pressure within the enclosed space and compresses the fluids.
 The plunger-like action is repeated until enough pressure is accumulated to force the hydraulic fluids out through the discharge valve.
 This creates the energy needed to work the attached machinery and move the intended load.